Brett Blanton: Education and career

 Blanton served in the Navy Civil Engineer Corps for 22 years.
 He retired from the Navy in 2015.
-He then served as Deputy Vice President for Engineering at the Metropolitan Washington Airports Authority which operates the Reagan National and Dulles International Airports.
+He then served as Deputy Vice President for Engineering at the Metropolitan Washington Airports Authority, which operates Reagan National and Dulles International Airports.

 Architect of the Capitol

 President Donald Trump nominated Blanton on December 9, 2019, for a ten-year term as Architect of the Capitol.
 On December 12, 2019, the Senate Committee on Rules and Administration held a hearing on his nomination.
 On December 16, 2019, the Committee reported his nomination favorably to the Senate floor.
 On December 19, 2019, the full Senate confirmed his nomination by voice vote.
 He was sworn in on January 16, 2020.

-The Architect of the Capitol is responsible for the maintenance, operation, development, and preservation of the United States Capitol Complex.
+The Architect of the Capitol is responsible for the maintenance, operation, development, and preservation of the United States Capitol Complex, including the U.S. Capitol, House and Senate Office Buildings, Library of Congress, Supreme Court, Botanic Garden and the Capitol Arboretum.

-Misuse of office
+Time in office

+During his tenure, he used his government-issued vehicle and accompanying emergency equipment to pursue another vehicle that struck his daughter's boyfriend's car, detaining the driver until police arrived.

-In November 2022, a report from the office of the Inspector General found that Blanton and his family had repeatedly misused the resources of his office.
-The investigation was prompted by a tip about Blanton's daughter recklessly driving an AOC Ford Explorer at a Walmart in Tyson's Corner.
-Multiple instances of the Blanton family misusing government cars for personal use were documented in the report, which also documented how Blanton's wife gave unauthorized tours of the U.S. Capitol and that Blanton misrepresented himself as a police officer.
+In November 2022, a report from the office of the Inspector General alleged that Blanton's underage daughter took his vehicle and drove recklessly at a Walmart in Tyson's Corner.
+The report also alleged Blanton's wife gave tours of the U.S. Capitol.

 As a result, the Consolidated Appropriations Act, 2023, an omnibus spending bill, included a clause in the AOC budget "That none of the funds appropriated or made available under this heading in this Act or any other Act, including previous Acts, may be used for a home-to-work vehicle for the Architect or a duly authorized designee".
-Congressional representatives called for Blanton to resign.
-On February 13, 2023, President Joe Biden terminated Blanton's appointment as Architect of the Capitol.
+On February 13, 2023, President Joe Biden rescinded Blanton's appointment as Architect of the Capitol.